stream-pi/theme-api/README.md

 ## Prerequisites

 - Java >= 11
-- Maven >= 3.6.3

 ## Quick Start

+### on Linux or Mac

+Build locally by executing `./mvnw clean install` from the command line.

+### on Windows

-Build locally by executing `mvn clean install` from the command line.
+Build locally by executing `./mvnw.cmd clean install` from the command line.